 Eclair Version 2.0 (API 5), 2.0.1 (API 6), 2.1 (API 7): One year after the launch of the first version of Android, the second version appeared, Android Eclair.

 This was the first version with text-to-speech support, including support for multiple accounts, live wallpapers, Google Maps navigation, and a lock screen that allowed drag-and-drop unlocking.

 Other features like additions to camera services such as Flash and digital zoom, the inclusion of a smarter dictionary for virtual keyboards that are learned through word usages, the ability to track multi-touch events, a better Calendar agenda, and support for HTML 5 view, etc.

 Version 2.0.1 and 2.1 were released in Dec 2009 and Jan 2010, respectively with some bug fixes and minor changes to the API.

 Froyo Version 2.2 (API 8):

 Android 2.2 Froyo was launched in 2010 and the phones that come with this version have several new features, such as mobile Wi-fi hotspots, push notifications via Android Cloud to Device Messaging, and the ability to lock the phone with a PIN.

-There are also update in Android Market application with the automatic update of apps features, support for Bluetooth enabled car, etc.
+There are also update in the Android Market application with the automatic update of app features, support for Bluetooth-enabled car, etc.